sderygithub/Online-Similarity/README.md

 (assuming the budget allows it).
 With careful planning, this should point out what is intrinsicately ambigious about the data and what needs to be refined for the greatest accuracy.

+Nevertheless, the idea of crowdsourcing data is particularly interesting.
+It also adds the added benefit of confidence as single labels from an expert could be unreliable.
+The weight of each sample must therefore be adjusted.
+Depending on the system, one could attempt to extract meaning from the user interaction.
+For example, being asked to label the following sentence (Quantum spin of magnetic ferro-crystaline).
+We could make the plausible assumption that a difference in 2 versus 30 seconds to respond underline some uncertainty about the given label.
+This can further be taken into account in our Naive Bayes sample weight.

 ### Is your system scalable w.r.t. size of your dataset? ###